-In the 1930s, Markos Petridis, who had Russian origins, started the history of BRAVA in a small 80 square meters shop.
+In the 1930s, Markos Petridis, with origins from Kastelorizo, started the history of BRAVA in a small 80 square meters shop.
 This small workshop was located in Piraeus, near Agia Sofia and produced cornflower, rice flour and baby creams.
 Always with an innovative spirit, Markos decided to enrich his product portfolio with mustard, in an era that Greeks little knew about this tasteful product.
 At the time, whoever was interested in buying this luxury good would find it as an imported product either from France (Parizot) or England (Colman’s) in few delicatessen stores.
 The only competitor of BRAVA at that time was the brand DELICIA, which was founded in 1925 and was the first Greek mustard.
 The creator of DELICIA was Kostantinos Tsiakos, former mayor of Piraeus (1943-1944).
 The two men had a special relationship.
 Markos Petridis worked for DELICIA mustard as a commission agent selling in small grocery stores of Athens-Piraeus.
 Having earned the know-how and experience, Markos decided to leave the Tsiakos Company and follow his dreams in the world of condiments.
 And this is just the beginning.

 In order to be able to practice the production of mustard, Markos Petridis decided to move to a larger workshop in Olinthou and Psaron Street, again in Piraeus.
 He names his product LASQUIZITA.
 In these years, mustard was packaged in cans.
 Ambitious Markos is facing a problem: he can’t afford owning a grinder who will break the mustard seed so he ends up buying already grinded seed.
 This was a costly solution.
 As far as the production of mustard paste is concerned, he uses a self-constructed stone mill.